Marc Jean-Bernard

-Marc Jean-Bernard (born 14 May 1952) is a French philosopher, academic, writer, and classical guitarist.
-Among his main academic interests are Latin American culture, musicology, aesthetics, diplomatic dialogue, philosophy of music, and the hermeneutics of culture.
+Marc Jean-Bernard (born 14 May 1952) is a French philosopher, academic, writer, classical guitarist and musicologist.
+Among the main academic interests reflected in his research and publications are Philosophy, Aesthetics, Musicology, Cultural Diplomacy, Austrian culture, Latin American culture, Italian culture, Diplomacy, and generally the hermeneutics of culture.
 He is currently based at the University of Puerto Rico in San Juan.

 Early life and education

-Jean-Bernard was born in Paris into a family of intellectuals and lawyers and began studying music formally as a child.
-He completed philosophy bachelor's and Master's degrees at Sorbonne, where he was influenced by philosophers Jacques Bouveresse and Vladimir Jankélévitch.
-In graduate school, he studied Georg Wilhelm Friedrich Hegel's Aesthetics, then wrote his doctoral thesis on the aesthetic and cultural resonance of Ludwig Wittgenstein's philosophical corpus in relation to Austrian/German culture and music.
+Jean-Bernard was born in Paris into a family of intellectuals and lawyers and began studying very early classical music (piano and classical guitar).
+He completed philosophy Bachelor's and Master's degrees at Paris 1 Panthéon-Sorbonne University, where he was formed by philosophers such as Jacques Bouveresse, his professor of Logic and then his Director of Doctoral Thesis on Wittgenstein; and for the Philosophy of Music Vladimir Jankélévitch, his professor of Moral and Political Philosophy.
+In doctoral school at Paris I, he studied specifically Georg Wilhelm Friedrich Hegel's Aesthetics, Wittgenstein theory of Representation (Abbildung) in the Tractatus logico-philosophicus for his DEA, and then wrote his doctoral thesis on Wittgenstein and the Idea of Culture, exposing the aesthetic and cultural resonance of Ludwig Wittgenstein's philosophical corpus in relation to Austrian/German culture and music.